MrLost-One/nixos-dotfiles/README.md

-This repository contains my "rice" configfiles for all the apps I've used, plus the wallapapers I'm using
+This repository contains my "rice" configfiles for all the apps I've used, plus the wallapapers I'm using.
+I use Nix btw.